 The American Journal of Gastroenterology published in 2014 found that small bowel follow-through and CTE scans of the small bowel are valuable, however CTE exposes the patient to radiation and is less accurate for early disease detection in the small bowel.

-The Video Capsule - Crohn’s capsule is specifically designed to be used for patients suspected of having Crohn’s Disease.
+The Crohn’s Video capsule is specifically designed to be used for patients suspected of having Crohn’s Disease.
 It is intended for visualization of the small bowel and colonic mucosa:

-- It may be used in the visualization and monitoring of lesions in the small bowel that may indicate Crohn’s disease not detected by upper and lower endoscopy, and for the visualization of inflammation of the colon in patients with colonoscopy-diagnosed Crohn’s disease
+- It may be used in the visualization and monitoring of lesions in the small bowel that may indicate Crohn’s disease not detected by upper and lower endoscopy.
+It is also used for the visualization of inflammation of the colon in patients with colonoscopy-diagnosed Crohn’s disease

 - It may be used in the visualization and monitoring in the small bowel of lesions that may be a source of obscure bleeding (either overt or occult) or that may be potential causes of iron deficiency anemia (IDA) not detected by initial upper and lower endoscopy